Anuolu-2020/sync-meili/README.md

 Syncmeili will monitor changes in your database and update the corresponding Meilisearch indexes in real-time.

 ### Note:
- Syncmeili is currently in an experimental phase.
+ Syncmeili is currently in an alpha phase.
 Use it at your own risk.